superstar54/blase/docs/source/development.rst

 - Search atoms outside boundary

 Development topics:

+- For perspective view, light bound to camera is not good.

 - Add vectors (arrows) to atoms to represent magnetic moments and so on
 - Information about coordination polyhedra: volumes